-Central Texas, like other areas of the State, is experiencing drought conditions.
+Central Texas, like other areas of the State, is susceptible to drought conditions.
 The Master District adopted a water conservation plan and currently has implemented water restrictions for residents of the Master District and the Participants.
 The LCRA provides water to the Master District in amounts sufficient to service the residents of the Master District and other Participants.
-However, as drought conditions continue, water usage and rates could be impacted.
+However, if the Master District experiences drought conditions, water usage and rates could be impacted.